FOR IMMEDIATELY RELEASE

 - What steps would be taken when the cows showed signs of illness?

-On top of those decisions, the exercise included several scenarios, such as a cow running loose on the tarmac, a stow-away discovered in the airplane, protestors obstructing the cattle transport pathway and a large 4-H event taking place at EXPO New Mexico during the arrival of the cows.
+On top of those decisions, the exercise included several scenarios.
+These included cows running loose on the tarmac, a stow-away discovered in the airplane, and more.
+Another incident involved protesters obstructing the cattle transport pathway.
+There was also a large 4-H event taking place at EXPO New Mexico during the arrival of the cows.

 Kelly Hamilton, NMDA Agriculture Biosecurity Coordinator, said the experience demonstrated the ability for various agencies to work together.